José Luis Ortiz Moreno

-José Luis Ortiz Moreno (born 1967) is a Spanish astronomer, and former Vicedirector of Technology at the Instituto de Astrofísica de Andalucía (IAA), Spain.
-He leads a team working on minor planets at the Sierra Nevada Observatory in Granada, Spain.
+José Luis Ortiz Moreno (born 1967) is a Spanish astronomer, and former vice director of Technology at the Instituto de Astrofísica de Andalucía (IAA), Spain.
+He leads a team working on minor planets at the Sierra Nevada Observatory in Granada, Spain, and was involved in the 2017 discovery of a ring system around the dwarf planet Haumea.
 The main-belt asteroid 4436 Ortizmoreno was named in his honor.